-Attorneys regularly open investment accounts in terms of the Act for their clients.
-These investments remain part of entrusted monies and are recorded as such in the accounting records of the attorneys’ practice and enjoy protection by the Attorneys Fidelity Fund (the Fund).
+These investments remain part of entrusted monies and are recorded as such in the trust accounting records of the legal practice and enjoy protection by the Legal Practitioners’ Fidelity Fund (the Fund).

-- Rule 36.1 A firm shall for the purpose of this rule be deemed to be carrying on the business of an investment practice if it invests funds on behalf of a client or clients and it controls or manages, whether directly or indirectly, such investments
+- Rule 55.1 – A firm shall for the purpose of this rule be deemed to be carrying on the business of an investment practice if it invests funds on behalf of a client or clients and it controls or manages such investments, whether directly or indirectly.

-- Rule 36.2 A client shall for the purpose of this rule include any person on whose behalf a firm invest funds or manages or controls investments, whether or not such person is otherwise a client of the firm concerned
+- Rule 55.2 – A client shall for the purpose of this investment practice rule include any person on whose behalf a firm invest funds or manages or controls investments, whether or not such person is otherwise a client of the firm concerned

-- Rule 36.4 A firm carrying on an investment practice shall obtain an investment mandate from each client before or as soon as possible after investing funds for the client.
-The form of the investment mandate shall be substantially in the form of the Fifth Schedule to these rules and shall contain a statement that the client acknowledges that monies so invested DO NOT enjoy the protection of the Fund
+- Rule 55.4 – A firm carrying on an investment practice shall obtain an investment mandate from each client before or as soon as possible after investing funds for that client.
+The form of the investment mandate shall be substantially in the form of the Ninth Schedule to these rules, and shall contain a statement that the client acknowledges that moneys so invested DO NOT enjoy the protection of the Fund.

-Practitioners are urged to read rule 36 in full to get more information on Investment Practice Rules.
+Legal practitioners are urged to read rule 55 in full to get more information on Investment Practice Rules.
 Refer to the URL below:

-Following on an opinion sought the Law Society of South Africa (LSSA) sought clarity from the Financial Services Board (FSB) and were advised in July 2015 by the Deputy Registrar of the FSB that investments in terms of the Act would not fall within the ambit of the FAIS Act while investments in terms of the Rules would require compliance with the FAIS Act.
-As such attorneys that run investment practices are required to be licensed with the FSB as a Financial Service Provider (FSP).
+Following on an opinion sought, the Law Society of South Africa (LSSA) sought clarity from the Financial Sector Conduct Authority (FSCA), previously known as the Financial Services Board (FSB), and were advised in July 2015 by the Deputy Registrar of the FSB that investments in terms of the Act would not fall within the ambit of the FAIS Act, while investments in terms of the Rules would require compliance with the FAIS Act.
+As such legal practices that run investment practices are required to be licensed with the FSCA as Financial Service Providers (FSPs).

-Proper and accurate distinctions of investments should be made by attorneys when investing client funds in terms of the Act or the Rules so as to ensure compliance with relevant legislation and/or regulations.
+Proper and accurate distinctions of investments should be made by legal practices when investing client funds in terms of the Act or the Rules so as to ensure compliance with relevant legislation and/or regulations.

-- Are licensed to do so by the FSB
+- Are licensed to do so by the FSCA

 - Obtain a mandate from their client to invest his or her money